mirror/dd-wrt/src/router/krb5/doc/html/_sources/admin/admin_commands/kproplog.rst.txt

 The kproplog command displays the contents of the KDC database update log to standard output.
 It can be used to keep track of incremental updates to the principal database.
-The update log file contains the update log maintained by the :ref:`kadmind(8)` process on the master KDC server and the :ref:`kpropd(8)` process on the replica KDC servers.
+The update log file contains the update log maintained by the :ref:`kadmind(8)` process on the primary KDC server and the :ref:`kpropd(8)` process on the replica KDC servers.
 When updates occur, they are logged to this file.
-Subsequently any KDC replica configured for incremental updates will request the current data from the master KDC and update their log file with any updates returned.
+Subsequently any KDC replica configured for incremental updates will request the current data from the primary KDC and update their log file with any updates returned.

 The kproplog command requires read access to the update log file.
 It will display update entries only for the KDC it runs on.

 If no options are specified, kproplog displays a summary of the update log.
-If invoked on the master, kproplog also displays all of the update entries.
+If invoked on the primary, kproplog also displays all of the update entries.
 If invoked on a replica KDC server, kproplog displays only a summary of the updates, which includes the serial number of the last update received and the associated time stamp of the last update.